 Water began to flow in the ponds and planting commenced of aquatic plants on the banks and net covers.

-YWNA were finally able to restart Watrewatch after the pandemic hiatus.
+YWNA were finally able to restart Waterwatch after the pandemic hiatus.

 The reserve formally changed name from Elsternwick Nature Reserve to Yalukit Willam Nature Reserve.
 Reflecting the name of the Boonwurrung clan who have cared for and lived here for many thousands of years.